 - 1. Start the ExpressCluster Builder, and change the cluster configuration data. - 2.
 Upload the cluster configuration data with the ExpressCluster Builder from Apply the Configuration File on File menu. - 3.
 The following message is displayed if the data has successfully been distributed.
-The upload is completed successfully.
+The application finished successfully.